sometimes often can be unpredictable.

 I am mildly obsessed with the show Dating in the Dark.
-In this show, 3 men and 3 women show up to a house and ‘date’ each other in a completely dark room.
+In this show, three men and three women show up to a house and ‘date’ each other in a completely dark room.
 It basically takes looks out of the equation and forces the singles to choose their partner based on personality alone.
 They go on group dates and one-on-one dates and in the end they ‘reveal’ their physical appearance.
-Then, they can choose whether or not they want to continue dating after they have seen the person.
+Then they can choose whether they want to continue dating after they have seen the person.
 It’s pretty great / trashy TV.

 Here’s why it’s helpful for us:

 - Raw Body Language: Another thing that happens in the dark is you get to see body language unfiltered.
-Since the daters aren’t trying to physically impress their dates (since they can’t see each other) they focus on their words, and body language goes on the back burner.
+Since the people aren’t trying to impress their dates physically (since they can’t see each other) they focus on their words, and body language goes on the back burner.
 This lets us see an unfiltered look at attraction and disgust body language.

-Many of our dating students know about my obsession with the show and one of our awesome readers (thank you Wouter Cox!) sent me an episode of Dating in the Dark that is a behavior Gold Mine!
+Many of our dating students know about my obsession with the show, and one of our awesome readers (Thank you Wouter Cox!) sent me an episode of Dating in the Dark that is a behavioral Gold Mine!